On Libya's front lines, Sirte is focus for regional rivalries

-SIRTE, Libya, Aug 20 (Reuters) - In Sirte’s municipal offices, walls are adorned with pictures of Khalifa Haftar, commander of the eastern-based Libyan National Army.
+SIRTE, Libya (Reuters) - In Sirte’s municipal offices, walls are adorned with pictures of Khalifa Haftar, commander of the eastern-based Libyan National Army.
 Out in the desert, troops keep watch from behind sandbanks.

 Already scarred by Libya’s 2011 uprising and an Islamic State takeover, Sirte now finds itself not only at the centre of a civil war but also a focus of geopolitical enmities that span the region.